mathigatti/RealTimeSingingSynthesizer/README.md

 - lyrics: The text to be synthesized.
 Each word is mapped to one note from the "dur" and "notes" parameters

-- lang: The language code, "es" for spanish and "en" for english There are several languages supported, You can check those [here](http://espeak.sourceforge.net/languages.html)
+- lang: The language code, "es" for spanish and "en" for english.
+There are several languages supported, You can check them [here](http://espeak.sourceforge.net/languages.html)

 - tempo: The tempo in BPM